Harry Styles (album): Promotion

 On 31 March 2017, Styles announced the album's lead single to be "Sign of the Times", which was released on 7 April.
 The album name, artwork, and track list were revealed on 13 April.
 The album track "Sweet Creature" was released as a promotional single on 2 May.
 Styles performed the songs "Sign of the Times" and "Ever Since New York" on 15 April episode of Saturday Night Live.
 On 21 April, Styles appeared on The Graham Norton Show for his first televised solo performance in his native country, and guested on the French talk show, Quotidien, five days later; he performed "Sign of the Times" on both shows.

 On 9 May, Styles performed the tracks "Carolina", "Sign of the Times", "Ever Since New York", and a cover of One Direction's "Stockholm Syndrome" on The Today Show.
+The album was officially released days later, on 12 May.
 On 13 May, a day after the album's release, he held a surprise concert at The Garage in London.
 Styles held a similar show at the Troubadour in Los Angeles on 19 May, and invited Fleetwood Mac's Stevie Nicks to perform as a special guest.
 Proceeds from both shows were donated to charity.
 On 15 May, Harry Styles: Behind the Album was released exclusively on Apple Music, a 49-minute documentary film showing footage from his writing and recording sessions in Jamaica and Los Angeles; The Performances version features a full-length live performance of the album filmed at London's Abbey Road Studios.
 Styles was the musical guest on The Late Late Show with James Corden every night in the week spanning from 15 to 18 May, and performed in various sketches alongside Corden.
 In support of the album, Styles embarked on his first solo tour, Harry Styles: Live on Tour, which ran from September 2017 through to July 2018 and visited North America, Europe, Asia, Oceania, and South America.
 On tour, Styles debuted two unreleased songs, "Oh Anna" and "Medicine", which were originally written for the album.